anubhutivyas/RL/docs/guides/dpo.md

-# Direct Preference Optimization in NeMo RL
+# Perform DPO in NeMo RL

 [Direct Preference Optimization (DPO)](https://arxiv.org/pdf/2305.18290) is an RL-free alignment algorithm that operates on preference data.
 Given a prompt and a pair of chosen and rejected responses, DPO aims to increase the probability of the chosen response and decrease the probability of the rejected response relative to a frozen reference model.
 The actor is initialized using the reference model.
 For more details, refer to the